Fox Hill Nature Preserve

 Summer is the perfect time to take a hike on the trails, smell the prairie flowers, sit in the shade under the big trees, take in the vista overlooking Big Cedar Lake and spend some time with a beautiful piece of land.

-In 1992 the Foundation purchased an adjacent 40 acre parcel, followed in close succession by another 40 acre parcel and a 35 acre parcel, in 1993 and 1994.
+In 1992 the Foundation purchased an adjacent 36-acre parcel, followed in close succession by another 39-acre parcel and a 35 acre parcel, in 1993 and 1994.
 These later two parcels were purchased with the help of matching DNR funds, and a generous donation from Helen Klingler in memory of her husband Charles.
-The final ten-acres of the Conservancy were donated in 1998.
+An additional ten acres of the Preserve were purchased in 1998, and the final nine were part of the purchase of the bulk of the remaining Timmer property.